-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

 2.3 Left-wing voters are more supportive of redistribution

 There is a consistent pattern of association between the respondents’ ideological positioning and support for redistribution.
-The survey includes a traditional question implemented in international surveys designed to assess ideological position of individuals (Aybar, Pérez, and Pavía 2024).
+The survey includes a traditional question implemented in international surveys designed to assess ideological position of individuals (Aybar, Pérez and Pavía, 2024).
 In this question, respondents are asked to point out where they would position themselves in a scale where 0 means the left and 10 means the right.
 Results consistently indicate that individuals who place themselves more to the left of the scale tend to be more supportive of redistribution, even though this correlation is weaker in Ireland compared to other European countries.

 With the data from the 2024 Voter Survey, it is also possible to examine differences in redistribution preferences across voting choice in the European Parliament elections.
 On a scale varying from 1 to 10, People Before Profit (7.5) and Sinn Féin (6.4) voters indicate the highest support, whereas Green Party (4.7) and Fine Gael (4.7) voters reported the lowest support among the main parties.
 Even when controlling for positioning in the left-right scale, differences between the former two and latter two parties are statistically significant.
 These estimates should be interpreted with caution due to the small sample size of respondents who voted in the last European elections.
-However, Attewell (2021) indicate that this pattern is consistent across most Western European countries, and welfare attitudes are relevant predictors of voting even for parties with focus on non-economic issues such as ‘immigration’ and EU integration.
+However, Attewell (2021) indicates that this pattern is consistent across most Western European countries, and welfare attitudes are relevant predictors of voting even for parties with focus on non-economic issues such as ‘immigration’ and EU integration.

 2.4 Age, gender and social class are relevant even controlling for economic activity, education and financial situation